xadacka/best-woocommerce-alerts/readme.txt

 == Description ==

-Best WooCommerce Alerts provides real-time notifications for your WooCommerce store, ensuring you never miss a paid order.
+Best Order Alerter for WooCommerce provides real-time notifications for your WooCommerce store, ensuring you never miss a paid order.
 When a new order is received and paid for, the plugin triggers both visual and audio alerts to grab your attention immediately.

 = Key Features =